zammad/zammad-admin-documentation/settings/security/base.rst

 All settings below by default are set to ``4 weeks``.
 Session Timeout defines the life time of a users session.
-As soon reached, Zammad will automatically log off the session in question.
+As soon as it's reached, Zammad will automatically log off the session in question.

 Zammad takes the highest value set assigned for the user based on the permissions.